Calender August 30, 2021

 - Antacid medicine

-- Antihistamines to relieve allergies
+- Antihistamines for allergies

 - Antinausea or motion sickness medicine

-- Acetazolamide to relieve in altitude sickness
+- Acetazolamide for altitude sickness

-- Over-the-counter medicine for diarrhea
+- Over-the-counter medicine for diarrhoea

 - Cough and cold medicines